Seniors Who have Done Extraordinary Things Are an Example To Us All

 People who want to interview extraordinary seniors often have trouble scheduling a meeting.
 Why?
 Because these older folks are always busy!
 Whether it’s a continuation of a lifelong hobby or a venture into something they’ve never done before, the most exceptional seniors always have activities on their schedule.

-Many of them keep working into their eighties and even nineties while others retire at a more traditional age before turning to new pursuits.
+Many of them keep working into their eighties and even nineties while others retire at a more traditional age before turning to new pursuits

 Extraordinary Seniors Are Socially Engaged